-Information obtained through May 2017 indicates that the 2017 Atlantic hurricane season will have activity near the median 1981-2010 season.
-This is an increase in our forecast from what was predicted in early April.
+Information obtained through May 2018 indicates that the 2018 Atlantic hurricane season will have activity near the median 1981-2010 season.
+This is a decrease in our forecast from what was predicted in early April.

-We estimate that 2017 will have an additional 6 hurricanes (median is 6.5), 13 named storms (median is 12.0), 60 named storm days (median is 60.1), 25 hurricane days (median is 21.3), 2 major (Category 3-4-5) hurricanes (median is 2.0) and 5 major hurricane days (median is 3.9).
+We estimate that 2018 will have an additional 6 hurricanes (median is 6.5), 13 named storms (median is 12.0), 51.50 named storm days (median is 60.1), 20 hurricane days (median is 21.3), 2 major (Category 3-4-5) hurricanes (median is 2.0) and 4 major hurricane days (median is 3.9).
 The probability of U.S. major hurricane landfall is estimated to be near the long-period average.
-We expect Atlantic basin Accumulated Cyclone Energy (ACE) and Net Tropical Cyclone (NTC) activity in 2017 to be approximately 105 percent of their long-term median values.
+We expect Atlantic basin Accumulated Cyclone Energy (ACE) and Net Tropical Cyclone (NTC) activity in 2018 to be near their long-term median values.

 This forecast is based on an extended-range early June statistical prediction scheme that was developed using 29 years of past data.
 Analog predictors are also utilized.
-We anticipate an average Atlantic basin hurricane season.
-The odds of a significant El Niño in 2017 have diminished somewhat, and portions of the tropical Atlantic have anomalously warmed over the past two months.
-While the tropical Atlantic is warmer than normal, the far North Atlantic remains colder than normal, potentially indicative of a negative phase of the Atlantic Multi-Decadal Oscillation (AMO).
-Negative phases of the AMO tend to be associated with overall less conducive conditions for Atlantic hurricane activity due to higher tropical Atlantic surface pressures, drier middle levels of the atmosphere and increased levels of sinking motion.
+While we still believe that the odds of a significant El Niño in 2018 are relatively low, most of the tropical Atlantic has anomalously cooled over the past two months.
+The far North Atlantic remains colder than normal, potentially indicative of a negative phase of the Atlantic Multi-Decadal Oscillation (AMO).
+Negative phases of the AMO tend to be associated with overall less conducive conditions for Atlantic hurricane activity due to higher tropical Atlantic surface pressures, drier mid-levels of the atmosphere and increased sinking motion.